markorodriguez/markorodriguez/README.md

 - 🔭 I’m currently looking for a job

-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning PHP and Laravel

 - 👨‍💻 All my projects are available at my GitHub account and my portfolio.